Discover the 10 Most Beautiful Hikes in Haute-Savoie for 2026

 8. Cirque du Fer-à-Cheval and Bout du Monde – Sixt-Fer-à-Cheval

-Cirque du Fer-à-Cheval, an immense natural amphitheater, impresses with its vertiginous cliffs and thirty cascading waterfalls.
-The easy, accessible trail leads to Bout du Monde, a spectacular glacial lock.
-Here, nature expresses itself with strength and grandeur, inviting contemplation in a postcard-perfect setting.
+The Cirque du Fer-Ă -Cheval, a vast natural amphitheater, impresses with its vertiginous cliffs and thirty cascading waterfalls.
+The trail, easy and accessible to all, leads to Bout du Monde, a spectacular glacial lock.
+Here, nature expresses itself with strength and grandeur, inviting contemplation in a postcard setting.

-The plus: One of the most beautiful glacial cirques in Europe, accessible without difficulty.
+The plus: One of Europe’s most beautiful glacial cirques, accessible without difficulty.

 Difficulty: Easy